 “Okay, ready?
 Paddle, paddle, paddle!
-Stand!”, my surfing instructor shouted.
+Stand!”, My surfing instructor shouted.
 As he was pushing the board forward, I positioned myself automatically to synchronize with the wave, eager to reach the shore.
 I rode it beaming gloriously with pride.
 It is always a fulfilling moment whenever I get to ride the waves.
 The more time that I try it, the more it’s easier to ride the board.
 I paddled back to join the group and waited for that marvelous ride again.
 We felt the pain on our chest by paddling on the first day and scorching sunburnt pain on the back of my friend’s leg because of too much sun.

 I occasionally wonder about the lifestyle of a surfer.
 They travel the world to find and wait for the perfect legendary ride.
-That luminescent beach hair, tanned skin and wide stretched smiles.
+That bright beach hair, tanned skin and wide stretched smiles.
 There’s something with this lifestyle that makes me curious until I jumped on my board

 1. YOU GET TO LIVE IN THE MOMENT

-These days, we often forget to enjoy the present because we often think of future’s fickleness and we regret the past for the things we have failed to do.
+These days, we often forget to enjoy the present because we usually think of future’s fickleness and we regret the past for the things we have failed to do.
 Sometimes, we tend to get distracted because we are busy attending something else or not being focus on the task.
 Have you tried living in the present?
 If not, surfing is for you.
 Surfing teaches you to be mindful – to live in the present and to enjoy life to its fullest.
 You get to enjoy the wave, the moment, friends cheering on you and the ride.

 3. BELIEVING YOURSELF

-Funny though it may seem, but I often asks the depth of the water before engaging in any water sports.
-I remember, panicking when my surfing instructor would joke about the depth.
+Funny though it may seem, I often ask the depth of the water before engaging in any water sports.
+I remember, panicking when my surfing instructor would joke about the extent.
 But after managing the first wave, holding on to the board and paddling back, I realized that it was possible.
 Surfing teaches you to push yourself, taking a risk and discovering yourself.
 I remember that I was able to stand on the second attempt and discover that I’m powerful than I could imagine.

 4. STRIKE WHILE THE IRON IS HOT

 Many times, I don’t understand why my surfing instructor would keep insisting for me to take the wave when I was exhausted paddling back to join the group.
 “Here, here.
-You should take this!”, he mumbled.
+You should take this!”, He mumbled.
 And I would do it, as I was told.
 But then I realized that every wave is different.
 There’s a reason why we have to wait on the water and waiting for that perfect wave.
-And once, we saw a good one we just have to go for it.
+And once, we saw a good one we have to go for it.
 Just like opportunity, take it and take actions.

 5. YOU WILL GAIN FRIENDS